-- 1. A keyless multi-collision resistant hash function is a single publicly known function for which (roughly) collisions are "incompressible", namely, it is impossible to encode significantly more than k collisions using only k bits of information.
-While keyless hash functions are formally a plain-model assumption, there is no known plain-model instantiation based on standard assumptions.
-The only known instantiation is either in the random oracle model, or by heuristically assuming that some cryptographic hash function, like SHA-256, is such. - 2.
-Hardness amplification assumptions postulate (roughly) that the XOR of independently committed random bits cannot be predicted with sufficiently large advantage.
-There are concrete (contrived) counter examples for this type of assumptions showing that they are generically false [DJMW12], but they might hold for specific constructions.
+2. Hardness amplification assumptions postulate (roughly) that the XOR of independently committed random bits cannot be predicted with sufficiently large advantage.
+There are concrete (contrived) counter examples for this type of assumptions showing that they are generically false [DJMW12], although they certainly might hold for specific constructions.

 The specific variant used by Agarwal et al. is novel to their work.
-It assumes exponential hardness amplification against PPT adversaries, i.e., that there exists a constant $\delta > 0$ such that for large enough $\ell$ , the XOR of $\ell$ independently committed random bits cannot be predicted by a PPT adversary with advantage better than $2^{-\ell\delta}$ .
+It assumes exponential hardness amplification against PPT adversaries, i.e., that there exists a constant $\delta > 0$ such that for large enough l , the XOR of l independently committed random bits cannot be predicted by a PPT adversary with advantage better than $2^{-\ell\delta}$.
 This assumption (similarly to [PPV08]'s adaptive one-way functions) also incorporates a non-malleability flavor.